Simple Mail Transfer Protocol (SMTP)

 Commands Of SMPT

-Let us look at a few SMTP Commands:
+Let us look at a few SMPT Commands:

 - HELO – This command is used in identifying the user and the full domain name, which is transmitted only once per session.